DIY Halloween Horror Experience – The Night I Almost Lost It

 Part 1: Panic

-Realize you don’t know where your wallet is and let panic wash over you.
+Realize you don’t know where your wallet is and start panicking.
 Search your surroundings frantically and haphazardly, making an even bigger mess for you to clean up later.

-Stop and take a breath and fill your head with useless thoughts that won’t help but will heighten the negative emotions even more.
+Stop and take a breath and fill your head with useless thoughts that won’t help but will heighten the rush you feel even more.
 Panic, verge of tears, rapid heartbeat and fear are the responses you should be experiencing at this stage.

 Part 2: The Search